Derek-yfqiu/OCCReader/README_Install.md

     irml.dll msvcp100.dll(optional) msvcr100.dll(Optional) tbb.dll
     tbbmalloc.dll

--> After the above step, open paraview.exe, You need to load
-    this library manually for the first time.
-In ParaView menu Tools->Manage Plugins, click "Load New" to load the "libOCCReader.so" in the
-    $PVINSTALL/lib, and select "Auto Load" to load it automatically.
+-> After the above step, open paraview.exe, You need to load this library manually for the first time.
+In ParaView menu Tools->Manage Plugins, click "Load New" to load the "OCCReader.dll" in the some folder as paraview.exe , and select "Auto Load" to load it automatically.

 ********************  How to use this plugin ***********************************